cameron-suth/2025-4216COMP-Team10/Questions.md

 Is a higher energy song more likely to be played live?

 Does an icrease in valence equate to an increase in dancability?

+Based on the most popular song which genre is the most popular? - Reece